Kaiserreich/Kaiserreich-4-Bug-Reports/Readme.md

-# Kaiserreich 4 Bug Tracker
+# Kaiserreich 4 Issue Tracker

-Welcome to the Kaiserreich GitHub, used for all your bug tracking needs!
+Welcome to the Kaiserreich GitHub, used for all your issue tracking needs!

-Bugs for both KR4 and the KR4 music mods are welcome here.
+Issues for both KR4 and the KR4 music mods are welcome here.

-Bugs for KRDH should go here: https://github.com/KR4/Kaiserreich-Darkest-Hour
+Issues for KRDH should go here: https://github.com/KR4/Kaiserreich-Darkest-Hour

-Bugs for the KRDH music pack should go here: https://github.com/KR4/Kaiserreich-Darkest-Hour-Music-Pack
+Issues for the KRDH music pack should go here: https://github.com/KR4/Kaiserreich-Darkest-Hour-Music-Pack

 Thanks for all your help!